TerminalAddict/loudas.com-website/_posts/2021-08-18-GWM-Cannon-3-Things-you-dont-know.md

 Basically, apart from centre diff lock, no one really know what else this does.

+To engage Cross-Country Expert mode, hold down the traction control button for 2-5 seconds.

 > <br />
 > Use with caution !!!!<br />
 > DO NOT use this on the tarseal.<br />